Access to Tribal Law Project: Frequently Asked Questions (FAQs)

 Q: How can we be sure what NILL keeps in its collection will be accurate?

-A: Once again, each tribe can review our work before we upload it or add it to the collection.
+A: Each tribe can review our work before we add it to the collection.
 We have more than forty years of great relationships with tribes and a 40+ year reputation for the quality of our service and our work.
-In addition, the library keeps abreast of and implements new authentication methods as they become established.
+At any time a tribe can contact the library with updates or changes to their materials.
+Also, library staff constantly reach out to tribes to be sure that the materials that we have are accurate and up-to-date.

 Q: Our tribe has an incomplete code and our tribal attorneys have several code sections they are working on or have completed but have not yet passed them through the Tribal Council.
 Our tribe is still working on completing a full code.
 Would we need to wait until our code is in better shape before signing up?